cfernan3/CSC510-Project/BOT/BOT.md

 Alternative flows:
 3A.
 User clicks on 'SNOOZE' button.
 	1. Whatbot sends a reminder message to the user in 10 minutes.
+For Selenium testing, the time s configured as 10sec
 	2. The use case returns to step 2.

 3B.
 User clicks on 'IGNORE' button.